 Alliance Advocates 2018: Asia

-The next Alliance Advocate training will take place mid-November 2018, in Delhi, India, for Alliance members in Asia.
-The training will run 11-15 November in Delhi.
-Application deadline is 10 August 2018.
+The next Alliance Advocate training will take place from 26 November – 1 December 2018, in Delhi, India, for Alliance members in Asia.
+Applications have now closed.

 Advocates will work on a real-life project around safe school zones in the city.
 They will gather and analyze data and turn it into advocacy for interventions to upgrade these schools from high-risk to three-star status.
 Advocates will have the opportunity to present the proposals to decision makers.
 They will then build an action plan to replicate what they have learned in their own countries.